 Most insect bites and stings are not dangerous and go away without treatment.
-Some people have a severe allergic reaction called anaphylaxis that needs immediate treatment.
+Your symptoms may be mild, or you may develop anaphylaxis.
+Anaphylaxis is a sudden, life-threatening reaction that needs immediate treatment.
 Common examples of insects that bite or sting are bees, ticks, mosquitoes, spiders, and ants.
-In some cases, insect bits can lead to diseases such as malaria, plague, West Nile virus, Lyme disease, or Rocky Mountain Spotted Fever.
+Insect bites or stings can lead to diseases such as malaria, West Nile virus, Lyme disease, or Rocky Mountain Spotted Fever.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Steps to take for signs or symptoms of anaphylaxis:

 - Immediately give 1 shot of epinephrine only into the outer thigh muscle.

 - Leave the shot in place as directed.
 Your healthcare provider may recommend you leave it in place for up to 10 seconds before you remove it.
 This helps make sure all of the epinephrine is delivered.